-AIN1: Analog Comparator Negative input and ADC6: ADC input channel 6.
-Configure the port pin as input with the internal pull-up switched off to avoid the digital port function from interfering with the function of the analog comparator or analog to digital converter.
+AIN1: Analog Comparator Negative input.
+Configure the port pin as input with the internal pull-up switched off to avoid the digital port function from interfering with the function of the analog comparator.

 PCINT1: Pin Change Interrupt Source 1.
 The PB1 pin can serve as an external interrupt source.